Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$

-Putting them all together, we have Heisenberg, Kitaev, $\Gamma$, $\Gamma^\prime$, and on-site Ising anisotropy $A_c$ term.
-Their form to leading order in distortion induced hoppings $\delta t$ and $\delta t'$ are summarized in Table \ref{tab:allspinmodelterms} bellow.
-Note that the Kitaev interaction does not have any linear term of distortion, and $\Gamma$, $\Gamma^\prime$ and Ising anisotropy $A_c$ along $c$-axis are finite due to both SOC and distortion.
+Putting them all together, we have Heisenberg, Kitaev, $\Gamma$, $\Gamma^\prime$, and single-ion anisotropy $A_c$ term.
+Their form to leading order in distortion induced hoppings $\delta t$ are summarized in Table \ref{tab:allspinmodelterms} bellow.
+Note that the Kitaev interaction does not have any linear term of distortion, and $\Gamma$, $\Gamma^\prime$ and single-ion anisotropy $A_c$ along $\hat{c}$-axis are finite due to both SOC and distortion.